Rare Hummel Figurines (Most Valuable Collectibles Guide)

 Every Hummel figurine displays a mold number on its underside.
 Incised during the production cycle, the mold number is the primary factor in Hummel figurine identification.

 Think of the mold number as each figurine’s style number.
-The mold number consists of the Hummel’s identification number followed by a slash and a second number.
+A mold number consists of the Hummel’s identification number followed by a slash and a second number.
 The second number indicates the figurine’s size.

 When searching for rare Hummel figurines, note that some pieces’ names have changed over the years.
 Therefore, identify each piece by its Hummel identification number.